manavld/GroceryStoreAI/README.md

 It has 4 entities; cashier, client, cleaner and dependant that complete their function in a usual grocery store by our own programmed Steering Behaviours and with their own Behaviour Trees to move across, in and out of the store with its corresponding day/night cycle.

 The objective of the game is to mantain the correct attendance and help towards the clients in order to keep the business running.
 The entities move by themselves but the player can choose some actions shown in the UI.
-The player will win after completing 3 days but will lose if before those 3 days he/she does not help 5 or more clients in need of it.
+The player will win after completing 3 days but will lose if before those 3 days the store review has 0 stars.

 ## Authors